rodoherty1/Asteroids/README.md

 Scratch provide a library of sprites and backgrounds that you are free to use.

 The Spaceship is the obvious choice but you are free to pick whatever you like.
+Scratch also provides a basic Rock sprite which we can use to represent the asteroids.

 ## The Spaceship
 Click on the spaceship sprite in the ```Sprites``` window that is under the playing area.